 The Johns Hopkins Healthful Eating, Activity & Weight Program focuses on working with patients to make long-term changes to improve their health by preventing or managing chronic disease.
-We combine scientifically proven strategies with a compassionate and supportive approach to deliver high-quality care for women and men.
+We combine scientifically proven strategies with a compassionate and supportive approach to deliver high-quality care.

-Our program uses a variety of evidence-based tools to help achieve these goals including group and one-on-one counseling to promote a healthful lifestyle, and meal replacements.
-Medication management, including the prescription of anti-obesity or other medications, may also be a part of the treatment plan.
+Our program uses a variety of evidence-based tools to help achieve these goals including one-on-one counseling, group visits to promote a healthful lifestyle, and meal replacements.
+Medication management, including the prescription of anti-obesity or other medications, may be a part of the treatment plan.
 We also work with patients before and after bariatric procedures, including surgery.
 Patients have the opportunity to work with a team of specialty physicians and other staff.
 After the initial in-person visit, our physicians follow up regularly via video visits to make care more convenient for patients.
 Follow up visits may also take place in clinic.

 In the News